paradoxxxzero/four.js/README.md

 ### @FranzPoize

-For his nice 3-sphere shape.
+For his nice 3-sphere shape which has since been refactored and generalized into `uvw-hypersurfaces`.